TienChih/LOCheckIt/README.md

 - Click "Use this template" to create a new repository.
 - On the new repository, click "Code" and select the "Codespaces" tab.
   Then click "Create codespace on main".
-- You should be good to go once the following message finishes:
+- After it finishes "Setting up remote connection", you should be good to go once the following message displays in a terminal:

 ```
-Use Cmd/Ctrl + Shift + P -> View Creation Log to see full logs
-✔ Finishing up...
-⠏ Running postCreateCommand...
-  › bash .devcontainer/setup.sh
+devcontainer process exited with exit code 0
+Finished configuring codespace.
 ```

-- Open a new terminal and run `python -m checkit --help` for options.
+- Open a new terminal and run `sage --python -m checkit --help` for options.

 ## Previewing bank

 Quick instructions:

 ```
-python -m checkit generate
+sage --python -m checkit generate  # add -ri to get images (slow)
-python -m checkit viewer
+sage --python -m checkit viewer
-python -m http.server -d docs
+sage --python -m http.server -d docs
 ```

 ## About CheckIt